Thank you for using Herd!

 - Review your comments on Herd to detect activity that poses a risk to the safety of you, our community and/or members of the public.

 - Conduct analytics and research on who is using Herd and what they are doing.
-For example, by logging how often people use two different versions of a feature on Herd, we can understand which version is better.
+For example, by logging how often people spend on a feature on Herd, we can understand which feautres are better.

 - Improve Herd and offer new features.

 We have no interest in using information we collect to customize your Herd experience based on your offsite behavior.
-For example, if you visit websites that sell electric guitars, we will not suggest guitar pics to you.
+For example, if you visit websites that sell electric guitars, we will not suggest you join the electric guitars interest.
 We do not identify your interests based on your offsite behavior with cookies.
 In addition to the specific circumstances above, we’ll only use your information with your consent in order to:

 - Send you marketing materials by email.
 Each time we send you marketing materials, we give you the option to unsubscribe.